STEM at Continental

 At all Continental Cement facilities, it’s a priority for us to be a good neighbor and give back to the communities we call home.
 In addition to the company’s contributions, our employees proudly donate their time and effort to make a positive impact in their neighborhoods.

 The team at our Davenport Plant donated roughly $36,000 in support of organizations like the St. Jude’s Children’s Hospital, the City of Buffalo Easter Egg Hunt and the Quad Cities Canine Assistance Network, among many others.
-This facility also sponsored and manned the water station at the 2-mile mark of the 2017 Quad Cities Susan G. Komen Race for the Cure where more than 5,000 runners and walkers participated.
 This amazing team, through Santa for Seniors and Humility of Mary Shelter, also helped provide a merrier Christmas for senior citizens and single-parent families in the community and purchased everything from winter coats to warm bedding.
+This facility continues to sponsor and manage the water station at the 2-mile mark of the 2019 Quad Cities Susan G. Komen Race for the Cure where more than 5,000 runners and walkers participated.

 Every year, Green America Recycling, LLC (GAR) hosts their Used oil and Paint Related Material Collection day as an environmentally sound alternative for disposing hazardous waste.
-In 2017, more than two tons of material was collected.
 As a treatment, storage and disposal facility, GAR is able to provide this service to the community free of charge.

 Read more about Continental Cement’s community efforts in our latest Corporate Social Responsibility brochure.Download Report